First published: 12th March 2020

 Work related travel

-93digital team members will not be undertaking any work related foreign travel, and no future event or conference commitments will be made without detailed discussion and approval internally.
+93digital team members will not be undertaking any work related foreign travel, and no future event or conference commitments are being made until further notice.

 We use timesheets and tracking software to monitor work on projects, and to ensure we’re delivering against the timelines and budgets defined in a project.

 Our project managers monitor these tools closely, to make sure that we’re still delivering work as efficiently as usual and to make sure our work is delivered on time.